oppia/oppia-web-developer-docs/Running-Jobs-on-Dev-Server.md

 - If you are working on an issue related to a Job.
 - If you are looking through the code of a Job and want to see what it does.

+### Some examples of the one off jobs

+* **Migration one off jobs** - These jobs are used for migrating from one schema version to other.
+If you are creating a new schema version for any model, make sure to run the migration job and check if the migration works as expected.
+One of the examples is `ExplorationMigrationJobManager` which is used for migration of explorations to the latest version.

+* **Feedback Continuous Computation one off jobs** - These jobs are used for continuously computing feedback analytics and updating them.
+You can run these jobs when you are making changes to the feedback system and check if the analytics are computed and updated correctly.

+* **Validation One off jobs** - These jobs can be used to validate the exploration data.
+One such example is the `ContentValidationJobForCKEditor` which validates if the html is in correct format for ckeditor.
+You can run this job to find invalid html content in an exploration which does not fit the ckeditor schema.
+Any validation job can be used to find the cases which violate the required schema.

+* **Jobs for finding statistics** - These jobs can be used to calculate various statistics related to a model.
+One such example is `HintsAuditOneOffJob` which is used to find hints used in each state of an exploration.
+These jobs can be run if you need to find out specific statistics associated with any model.

 ## How to run a Job on your dev server?
 1.)
 Start the dev server and log in as admin.